tauseedzaman/PS1-Dev-Profile/README.md

 ```sh
 touch <filename>
 ```
-create file if not argument is provided then temp.txt is created.
+create file if not argument is provided then tmp.txt is created.

 #### ⭕ <a name="phpserve">Start PHP built-in web server</a>